Sehun0819/Sehun0819.github.io/_posts/2022-06-30-fuzz-rescript-parser.md

 4. If PUT crashes, detect a bug by tracing PUT with given input.
 5. If the mutated input explores new coverage, add it to input corpus.

 To recognize whether an input explores previously uncovered code, we should know what part of source code is explored during program execution with given input.
 To do that, the source code of PUT should be recompiled with instrumentation.
-In other words, inserting extra code in order that program execution outputs additional coverage information.
-Many languages are providing compilers which instrument source codes in compile time, including Ocaml.
+Instrumentation means inserting extra code in order that program execution outputs additional coverage information.
+Many languages are providing compilers which are equipped with instrumenting functionality for AFL, including Ocaml.

 ## Setup